Seren-Hughes/boops-and-snoots-rescue/README.md

 Key features:

 - **Custom Pointer Effect:** Reinforces interactivity by changing the cursor to a finger pointer.
-- **Pulsing Effect:** Scaling animation to draw users attention to interact.
+- **Pulsing  and Twitching Effect:** Scaling animation to draw users attention to interact.
 - **Pop-up Modal:** Displays a heartwarming video of a cat’s snoot being fussed, paired with a message encouraging donations.
 - **Clear Call to Action:** A direct donation button within the modal ensures easy navigation to the donation page.